-The massive increase in Netflix users has become a greater part of our “shelter in place” lifestyles.
+The massive increase in Netflix users shows that Netflix and streaming have become a greater part of our new lockdown lifestyles.

-This “tongue in cheek” ad campaign playfully asserts that you might want to think twice about stepping outside.
+This tongue-in-cheek ad campaign playfully asserts that you might want to think twice before stepping outside.

-Netflix was impressed, that’s pretty good for a student project:
+Netflix was impressed by the results, and mentioned it was a pretty good effort for a student project:

-What is a Netflix binge-fest or recorded sports without a cold beer?
+What’s a Netflix binge-fest or a recorded sports event without a cold beer?

-Anheuser-Busch InBev debuted a commercial honoring health care workers and announced that it would donate $5 million to the American Red Cross in support of the fight against the coronavirus pandemic.
+Anheuser-Busch InBev debuted a commercial in 2020 honoring health care workers and announced that it would donate $5 million to the American Red Cross in support of the fight against the coronavirus pandemic.

-Anheuser-Busch InBev profits took a hit in the first two months of 2020 as the coronavirus impacted nightlife in China, resulting in a $170 million loss.
+Anheuser-Busch InBev profits took a hit in the first two months of 2020 as the coronavirus impacted nightlife in China, resulting in a $170 million loss in profits.

 The ad was released by DAVID Miami and aired on TV on March 25th, 2020.